Book Tickets Online

 Connected to the cliffs by a rope bridge across the Atlantic Ocean, Carrick-a-Rede Island (home to a single building - a fisherman's cottage) is the final destination.
 Suspended almost 100ft (30m) above sea level, the rope bridge was first erected by salmon fishermen 350 years ago

 Crossing the Carrick-a-Rede Rope Bridge is an exhilarating experience, high above the water and open to the elements.
 Thousands of people come every year to blow out the cobwebs, see beautiful coastal scenery, and spot rare wildlife.
 Pre-booking is essential.
-We limit the number of people who can cross the bridge in any given hour.
+The National Trust limit the number of people who can cross the bridge in any given hour.

 Sway with the wind as you cross and take in the stunning views along the Causeway Coastal Route, best known as an outstanding area of natural beauty in Northern Ireland.